curl/everything-curl/curl-future.md

-There's a [ROADMAP](https://curl.haxx.se/dev/roadmap.html) document that describe some plans for the short-term that some of the active developers thought they'd work on next.
+There's a [ROADMAP](https://curl.haxx.se/dev/roadmap.html) document that describe some plans for the short-term that some of the active developers thought they wouldd work on next.
 No promises or guarantees are implied, of course.

 We are highly dependent on developers to join in and work on what they want to get done, be it bug fixes or new features.